fuzziqersoftware/resource_dasm/README.md

   * **decode_data**: Decodes some custom compression formats (see below).
   * **render_sprite**: Renders sprites from a variety of custom formats (see below).
   * **icon_unarchiver**: Exports icons from an Icon Archiver archive to .icns (see below).
+  * **gcmdump**: Extracts all files in a GCM file (GameCube disc image) or TGC file (embedded GameCube disc image).
+  * **gcmasm**: Generates a GCM image from a directory tree.
+  * **gvmdump**: Extracts all files in a GVM archive (from Phantasy Star Online) to the current directory, and converts the GVR textures to Windows BMP files.
+Also can decode individual GVR files outside of a GVM archive.
+  * **rcfdump**: Extracts all files in a RCF archive (from The Simpsons: Hit and Run) to the current directory.
+  * **smsdumpbanks**: Extracts the contents of JAudio instrument and waveform banks in AAF, BX, or BAA format (from Super Mario Sunshine, Luigi's Mansion, Pikmin, and other games).
+See "Using smssynth" for more information.
+  * **smssynth**: Synthesizes and debugs music sequences in BMS format (from Super Mario Sunshine, Luigi's Mansion, Pikmin, and other games) or MIDI format (from classic Macintosh games).
+See "Using smssynth" for more information.
+  * **modsynth**: Synthesizes and debugs music sequences in Protracker/Soundtracker MOD format.
 * Game map generators
   * **blobbo_render**: Generates maps from Blobbo levels.
   * **bugs_bannis_render**: Generates maps from Bugs Bannis levels.